qangelot/webapp_Nantes/readme.md

 ## Config

-For dev and test config : using a local database and gmail SMTP server For prod config : using an azure database, azure emailing solution for contact form and app insights for logging
+- For dev and test config : using a local database and gmail SMTP server for contact form
+- For prod config : using an azure database, twilio sendgrid SMTP server and app insights for logging

 Set environment variables accordingly.